matthewsides/RebootGames-Policies-And-Procedures/README.md

 • Review assessments: Assessments should be reviewed every 2 years, or earlier, if it is suspected that the assessment is no longer valid.

+#### Data Risk Assessment procedures

 Risk assessment in regards to information is checking what information could cause potential harm to the company or a persons image; to facilitate an evaluation of any precautions in place and whether further preventative measures are required.
+This is required to ensure compliance with the data protection act, misuse act and GDPR.

 • Identify important information: Browse through documents, data bases, papers, etc. Considering the importance and impact of the information;